 - 1. A temperature of 100 degrees or over.
 (Child may return to school when fever free without anti-fever medication for 24 hours) - 2.
 Any undiagnosed inflammatory eye condition. - 3.
 Any cough associated with fever or continuous unrelieved coughing. - 4.
-Coryza (cold) if associated with other signs of disease. - 5.
+Coryza (cold) (if associated with other signs of disease) - 5.
 Discharge from ears. - 6.
 Pediculosis (head lice).
 Exclude until they are free of live lice.
-Students are to be checked by nurse upon return to school before classroom admission. - 7.
+Students are to be checked by a nurse upon return to school before classroom admission. - 7.
 Undiagnosed skin diseases and rashes.
-Exclude until diagnosed by physician as non-contagious.
-Exclude until properly treated as prescribed by a physician.
-Exclude if discomfort is great.
+The child will be excluded until diagnosed by a physician as non-contagious.
+The student will be excluded until properly treated as prescribed by a physician.
+The student will be excluded if discomfort is great.
 (Example: Poison Ivy). - 8.
 A communicable disease.